These sweet Candied Walnuts make the perfect salad topper or tasty snack. They’re simple to prepare and great to package up and give as a gift.

 Instructions

-• PREP: Preheat oven to 250 degrees F. Line an extra-large sheet pan (or 2 sheet pans) with parchment paper (or a Silpat liner) and set aside.
+• Preheat oven to 250โ„‰.
+Line an extra-large sheet pan (or 2 smaller sheet pans) with parchment paper or a silicone baking mat and set aside.

-• EGG WHITES, VANILLA, AND WATER: In a very large bowl, whisk egg whites, vanilla, and water with a fork until frothy.
+• In a very large bowl, whisk egg whites, vanilla, and water until frothy.
 Toss walnuts in egg white mixture until well coated.

-• SUGARS, CINNAMON, AND SALT: Add white sugar, brown sugar, cinnamon, and salt to egg/walnut mixture.
+• Add granulated sugar, brown sugar, cinnamon, and salt to the egg and walnut mixture.
 Stir gently to coat all walnuts until well covered.
-Spread coated walnuts in a single layer onto a baking sheet.
+Spread coated walnuts in a single layer across a baking sheet.
 Make sure nuts are not overlapping.

 Video